PunchThrough/Bean-iOS-OSX-SDK/README.md

 # Installation with CocoaPods

 [CocoaPods](http://cocoapods.org)  is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like the Bean-iOS-OSX-SDK.
-See the See the ["Getting Started" guide for more information](https://github.com/PunchThrough/Bean-iOS-OSX-SDK/wiki). guide for more information.
+See the See the ["Getting Started" guide for more information](https://github.com/PunchThrough/Bean-iOS-OSX-SDK/wiki).

 #### Podfile for iOS